 This variation involves a puzzle that the participants need to solve in order to get the coordinates to the final cache location.
 Additional information may also be needed to complete the find.

 This variation includes a geocache and a letterbox in the same container.
-The letterbox has a stamp that is meant to be used to record their visit.
+The letterbox has a stamp that is meant to be used to record your visit.
 It also contains the logbook, but it may or may not contain items for trading.

 There are indeed many ways to participate in Geocaching.
 For the newbie, the Traditional or Basic Cache is the most appropriate starting point.
 There are more involved and complicated Geocache types and events that are geared toward the more experienced Geocacher.